Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Numerical experiments

 \subsection{Tax policy with testing}

 In this section, we now study the case where the government can implement an active testing policy, in addition to the incentive policy for lockdown, to contain the spread of the epidemic.
-This policy is similar to the one adopted by most European governments in June 2020, after relatively strict containment periods and at a time when the COVID--19 epidemic seemed to be under control.
-Indeed, the lockdown periods in Europe have generally made it possible to delay the epidemic, and thus to give public authorities time to prepare a meaningful testing policy by developing and increasing the number of available tests.

-This testing policy has two major interests.
-First, it allows the identification of clusters, and therefore provides a more precise knowledge of the dynamics of the epidemic in real time on the different territories.
-Second, by identifying infected people, we can force them to remain isolated, in order to avoid the contamination of their relatives.
-This policy therefore constitutes another leverage, in addition to containment, to reduce the contact rate within the population.
+This policy is similar to the one adopted by most European governments in June 2020, after relatively strict containment periods and at a time when the COVID-19 epidemic seemed to be under control.
+Indeed, the lockdown periods in Europe have generally made it possible to delay the epidemic, and thus to give public authorities time to prepare a meaningful testing policy.
+This has two major interests.
+First, it allows the identification of clusters, and therefore provides a more precise knowledge of the dynamics of the epidemic in real time.
+Second, by identifying infected people, we can force them to remain isolated.
 Thus, by developing a robust testing policy, public authorities can in fact relax the lockdown while keeping the rate of disease transmission at a sufficiently low level.
-Therefore, comparing with the no--testing policy case, we expect that \begin{enumerate}[label=$(\roman*)$] \item the government will be able to control the epidemic at least as well as with just the lockdown policy; \item it will allow the population to regain a contact rate closer to the desired and initial level $\overline \beta$. \end{enumerate}
+Therefore, comparing with the no-testing policy case, we expect that \begin{enumerate}[label=$(\roman*)$] \item the government will be able to control the epidemic at least as well as with just the lockdown policy; \item it will allow the population to regain a contact rate closer to the desired and initial level $\overline \beta$. \end{enumerate}

-To study the optimal testing policy $\alpha^\star$, taking values in $A := [\varepsilon, 1]$, we consider the cost of effort $k$ given by \eqref{eq:utilities_gvt}.
+To study the optimal testing policy $\alpha^\star$, taking values in $A := [\varepsilon, 1]$, we consider the cost of effort $k$ given in \Cref{ex:utility_pop}.
 This cost function emphasises the fact that testing the entire population every day is inconceivable, and therefore results in an explosion of cost when $\alpha$ takes values close to $0$.
 Recall that the parameters for the function $k$, namely $\kappa_{\rm g}$ and $\eta_{\rm g}$ are given in \Cref{tab:params_contract_gov}.
 Finally, $A$ is discretised with a step equal to $0.05$ and we consider $Z_{\rm max}=30$.

-As we can see from the six selected simulations below, the control $Z$ is very regular (see \Cref{fig:optZSIRGen}), while the control $\alpha$ is less regular and concentrated at the heart of the epidemic (see \Cref{fig:optASIRGen}). \Cref{fig:SIRGen} gives a global overview of the $500$ simulations, which confirms the intuition given by the six selected ones.